g-eoj/cragents/README.md

 await agent.set_guide(generation_sequence)
 ```

-> Note: you can change the guide at any time by setting it again.
+> Note: You can change the guide at any time by setting it again.

 5. Use the agent as you normally would use a Pydantic AI [agent](https://ai.pydantic.dev/agents/).